RNA-FRETools/MASH-FRET/docs/output-files/log-daily-logs.md

 # Daily log files
 {: .no_toc }

 Daily log files are ASCII files with the extension `.log`.
-They are usually found in the main`/log` analysis folder.
+They are usually found in the `MASH-FRET/log` installation folder.

 ## Table of contents
 {: .no_toc .text-delta }